alephium/docs/docs/mining/pool-mining-guide.md

 ### Build your own Pool

-If you want to host your own mining pool, please checkout [the repo here](https://github.com/alephium/mining-pool/).
-If you create a pool, feel free to send a Pull Request to add your pool the [list](#community-pools).
+If you want to host your own mining pool, please check out [the repo here](https://github.com/alephium/mining-pool/).
+If you create a pool, feel free to send a Pull Request to add your pool to the [list](#community-pools).

 ### Example node configuration for mining pool: